nkeim/ipynb-starterkit/README.txt

 name if you like.

-Depending on the way your Mac is configured, you may be prohibited from running the app when you double-click on it, because it's from an untrusted source.
+Depending on the way your Mac is configured, you may be prohibited from running the app when you double-click on it because it's from an untrusted source.
 Instead, right-click and choose "Open" from the menu that appears.
 This will give you the option to trust the application.
-You will not be asked again.
+From then on, you can just double-click the application as you normally would.

 Usage
 -----